-All-season tires are designed with pavement performance in mind and deliver a quieter, more car-like experience.
-The best all-season truck tires combine a comfortable ride with safety features for stability on curves, short braking distances and adequate traction on wet streets.
+Designed primarily for use on pavement, the best all-season truck tires combine a comfortable ride with safety features for stability on curves, short braking distances and adequate traction on wet streets to deliver a quieter, more car-like experience.
 They have the lowest rolling resistance of the three tire types to boost mileage performance.
 Top models can manage light snow and ice, but if your region gets heavy snowfall, consider switching to a winter truck tire, which will give you the best grip on slick and snowy roads.
-Our report on snow tires includes some recommendations for winter tires for SUVs and light trucks.
+Our report on snow tires includes some recommendations for winter tires for SUVs and light trucks.All-Terrain Tires

-All-terrain tires are best for highway driving with occasional off-road adventures.
+If you drive mainly on pavement, but also have occasional off-road adventures, an all-terrain tire is the way to go.
 The best all-terrain tires maintain a good balance between highway performance -- quiet and smooth enough to be comfortable for most daily driving -- but with enough aggressive tread to crawl through mid-range off-road trails.
 According to a leading consumer organization, many models of all-terrain truck tires have enough grip for accelerating on snow-packed roads, but none are very good at braking quickly when roads are icy, so a snow tire is still the better choice for winter driving.
 The increase in traction does cut down on the tires' rolling resistance, so users should expect poorer gas economy when using an all-terrain truck tire versus an all season model.Mud Tires